blackout157w/addict50plus/README.md

 ↑Click here for Japanese version build guide

-# This is a RGB  Keyboard.
+# This is a RGB matrix Keyboard.